 Visit Costa Rica’s best national park and find out the best things to do in Manuel Antonio Costa Rica.

 In this guide, you’ll find out a little more about the area, how to get to Manuel Antonio and where to stay.
-You’ll also find out about the best things to do in Manuel Antonio and all my recommendations and tips for visiting the area.
+You’ll also find out about what to do in Manuel Antonio and all my recommendations and tips for visiting the area.

 *This ‘things to do in Manuel Antonio Costa Rica’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

-The town of Manuel Antonio and Manuel Antonio National Park are located along the central Pacific coast of Costa Rica close to the town of Quepos.
+Manuel Antonio town and Manuel Antonio National Park are located along the central Pacific coast of Costa Rica close to the town of Quepos.

-To get to Manuel Antonio it is best to drive although as it is one of the most popular places to visit in Costa Rica, public transportation options are also available.
+To get to Manuel Antonio it is best to drive although as it is one of the most popular places to visit in Costa Rica, public transportation options and tours are also available.